 ashlords

 As we mentioned above, from what we have heard, most readers and parents are concerned with sexual content over mild language and violence.
+Let us know what your main concerns around in the comments.
 Here are a few clean ya books for teens that come with a strong violence warning:

 *As an Amazon Associate I earn from qualifying purchases.